imanmoreira/TypeScript-Workshop/README.md

 ## Running Your Code

-Work through the given exercises -- to run your code, you can run `ts-node your-file-name` in the terminal.
+Work through the given exercises -- to run your code, you can run `npm run ts your-file-path` in the terminal.